SAP/wdio-qmate-service/docs/doc.md

 <a name="util.file.getAttributeValueFromJson"></a>

 #### file.getAttributeValueFromJson(object)
-- Returns the searched attribute if available.
+- Traverses the passed JSON object and returns the value of the passed attribute if found.

 **Kind**: static method of [<code>file</code>](#util.file)